code-monki/central-supply-catalog/docs/localstorage.md

 ## Full Text Search

-The full text search will be provided by the minisearch package.
-This package is also used to generate the search index.
+The full text search uses the generated catalog search payload and the browser-side query parser in `astro/lib/catalogSearch.mjs`.
 The inventory item fields included in the search data are:

 * name - Name of inventory item
 * mfr - Name of the manufacturer